stooged/PS5-PI-Server/README.md

 install an os onto the pi preferably a minimal or lite version(no desktop environment).

-boot up the pi and set your credentials then use <a href=http://putty.org>putty</a> or something similar to access ssh.
+boot up the pi and set your credentials then login using a keyboard/screen on the pi or use <a href=http://putty.org>putty</a> or something similar to access ssh remotely.

-once in ssh run the following commands:
+run the following commands:

 install git